 Note that taking high doses of iodine for long periods of time can affect the way your thyroid works so please always consult with a registered medical professional before starting any type of iodine supplement for you or your child.

-Contrary to popular claims, note that sea salt/Himalayan salt are not a good source of iodine.
+Contrary to popular claims, note that sea salt/Himalayan salt is not a good source of iodine.
 You can buy iodised salt, but do use this sparingly to abide by the national recommendations for salt.

-For tips on cutting back on salt, do read 9 easy ways to cut back on salt here.
+For tips on cutting back on salt, read 9 easy ways to cut back on salt here.